tcorodrigues/LabMate.ML/README.md

+# LabMate.ML

-# LabMate.ML was designed to help identifying optimized conditions for chemical reactions.
+LabMate.ML was designed to help identifying optimized conditions for chemical reactions.

 The environment can be built from the `environment.yml` file: